aolkin/hrdc/docs/walkthrough.md

 ### Final Cast Lists

-After submitting their first-round cast lists, PDSMs can edit their alternates before submitting their final cast list.
+After submitting their first-round cast lists, PDSMs can edit their alternates before submitting their final cast list, in a process very similar to the above.
+Once cast lists are released, they replace callbacks on the public site.

 ![Cast List Input](images/17.png)

+# Actors' Interface

+## Casting

-The submission and release process are again very similar to the above, except that all actors who have been cast will be emailed notifications listing all roles they have been cast as.
-Once cast lists are released, they replace callbacks on the public site.
+When cast lists are released, all actors who have been cast will be emailed notifications listing all roles they have been cast as.

 ![Casting Notification](images/18.png)